Healthcare Practice Loans & Financing Options: A Full Guide

 Which Healthcare Practice Financing Option Is Right for You?

-Each financing option serves different practice profiles and situations.
-Matching your circumstances to the right lender saves time, improves approval odds, and ensures you get appropriate terms.
+Each financing option is specific to different practice profiles and situations.
+Finding the right lender for your situation saves you time, gives you a better chance of being approved, and ensures you get the right terms.

 Bank Loans: Best for Established Practices with Strong Financials

-Bank Loans work best for established practices with 2+ years of operating history, strong financial statements, excellent credit score (typically 700+), and time to prepare comprehensive documentation.
+Bank Loans are best for well-established practices with 2+ years of operating history, solid financial statements, good credit score (typically 700+) and time to prepare detailed documentation.
 If, for example, you're buying a dental practice with proven cash flows and have 20% down payment, banks offer the lowest-cost financing.
 But most small-to-medium healthcare practices find the requirements insurmountable.

 SBA Financing: Best for Practice Acquisitions and Expansion